grandadmiral-thrawn/smashDB/README.md

 - SMASHER when processing 5 minute maxes and mins in air temp and dew point, will first look for the daily max or min from a measured max or min for the five minute interval. if that column is null all day, it will then look to the mean to find the max or min for the day based on the extreme values about the mean.

+- SMASHER code contains the method and hr method "checkers".
+To run these checkers, see the section in Using SMASHER about the MethodControl and HRMethodControl

 SMASHER is a product of Fox Peterson, Hans Luh, and Don Henshaw.
 It prefers Python 2.7.

 Using SMASHER.